fbpx

 • Helping the body with the synthesis of vitamin D

-• Anti-inflammatory effect against some dermatological diseases: promotes healing of psoriasis lesions and some dermatitis and helps to prevent and control skin acne.
+• It has an anti-inflammatory effect against some dermatological diseases: promotes healing of psoriasis lesions and some dermatitis and helps to prevent and control skin acne.

 • Improves sleep cycles as it regulates melatonin supply.